 The backtesting is quite basic, and doesn’t differ much from most other basic backtesting platforms.
 It’s quite similar to the backtester you’ll find on the Money.Net platform.

 When optimizing a strategy, MotiveWave offers two alogorithms, one is exhaustive, which tries all possible combinations, and the other is genetic, which uses genetic algorithms to find the optimal parameters.

 Who is MotiveWave Best For?

 MotiveWave is an excellent platform and should be considered if you’re looking for either charting, or a fully-fledged platform with all the gadgets and trade execution you need.
 Given that you can buy a lifetime license, in my opinion, there are few other platforms that can compete on price.

 Let’s assume a 5-year subscription to TradingView.com, which is a web-based competitor to MotiveWave.
 If you subscribe to TradingView’s Premium plan for 5 years, it will cost you $2,397, and you don’t own a license.
 You’re just leasing the platform.
 On the other hand, even MotiveWave’s most expensive plan costs $1,595 for a lifetime license.
-While TradingView is likely to update more frequently, MotiveWave definitely has the price advantage.
+MotiveWave continues to update the platform, which adds even more value to the lifetime licenses.

 If you were to ask me personally if I’d subscribe to MotiveWave, I’d probably buy the lifetime license to Charts+, that way, no matter what happens in my life, I always have a quality charting platform (assuming they stay in business).
 But, in terms of daily use, I’d still make the more expensive choice of going with TradingView, both because I like the platform, and because they add features so frequently.